4 tips to help HR and finance teams collaborate better

 In short, everybody wins because businesses become more resilient!

 This includes overall strategic vision, planning, understanding one another, and asking questions and deriving insights when the time calls for it.
-When you achieve each, collaboration is all the more effective.
+When you achieve these goals, collaboration is all the more effective.

 Ultimately, though, the first step is to get started.
-Given the tips above, hopefully both your departments have the chance to operate from similar datasets, plan as a single unit, create reports off one another, and work on business resilience together.
-Best of luck!
+Given the tips above, hopefully both your departments have the chance to operate from similar datasets, plan as a single unit, create reports off one another, work on business resilience together, and find the most efficient tools.

 New call-to-action